 The odds of a texting teen having an accident is four times greater than an adult.
 Most teens do not agree that they are putting their lives in danger by texting while driving.
 Teens report veering off of the road or veering into the oncoming lane of traffic approximately 10% of the time they are driving.

 A Texas statewide ban on texting while driving is in effect and enforced.
-Law enforcement will look for drivers whose heads are down or who veer out of their lane to indicate they may be texting.
+Law enforcement will be looking for drivers whose heads are down or veer out of their lane as an indication they maybe texting.

-A Texas driver can still text while stopped at a red light, use GPS navigation, and listen to music.
-The penalty for texting while driving is $99, increasing to $200 for a second offense.
+A Texas driver can still text while stopped at a red light and use GPS navigation and listen to music.
+The penalty for texting while driving is $99 and increases to $200 for a second offense.

 Police officers also now inquire about cell phone use in every reported accident in Texas.
 Insurance companies will follow in rating costs of auto policies if a driver has a history of cell use in an accident or a ticket for texting.

-Professional truckers are restricted from using cell phones while driving a commercial vehicle.
-A rule applies to motor carriers and drivers that restricts a commercial driver while driving a big rig from holding a mobile device to make a call or dialing by pressing more than a single button.
+Professional truckers are restricted using cell phones while driving a commercial vehicle.
+A rule applies to motor carriers and drivers restrict a commercial driver while driving a big rig from holding a mobile device to make a call or dialing by pressing more than a single button.
 Commercial motor vehicle drivers can only use a cell phone with hands-free operation.
 Texting is forbidden.

-If you have questions about a trucking accident in Texas– call for a no-obligation conversation with the best truck accident attorney in Houston, TX.
+If you have questions about a trucking accident in Texas– call for a no-obligation conversation with a truck wreck attorney.